Kuje: Market

 In the centre of Kuje is a colourful market held every 4 days with stalls selling fruit, vegetables, very fresh meat, other provisions, household goods, fabric, shoes, clothing, smoked fish and posters displaying European footballers pictured alongside their houses, wives and cars.
+Farming is another important economic activity.
+The region grows crops such maize, potatoes, onions, and groundnuts.
+Making crafts and working with wood are two more significant economic activity that Kuje LGA citizens engage in.
+In addition, Kuje LGA is home to several government buildings, motels, and banks.

 Expansion

 Kuje is seeing a rapid expansion in residential building because of its proximity to Abuja and because of the removal of informal settlements along the airport road.
 There is a network of well tarred roads serving zones of as yet unbuilt housing whilst the existing residential areas are linked by often impassable, potholed dirt roads.